 Why Rainy Days Mean More Quality Nap Time for You

-Rainy Days are the Perfect Nap Days Because of How Rain Sounds to Your Brain
+Rainy Days are the Ideal Nap Time Because of How Rain Sounds to Your Brain

 You know that peaceful lilting sound of a soft rain against your roof?
 How it can lull you into sleep at the drop of a hat?
 That’s science at work.
 Rain is white noise, basically a constant, soothing tone that can switch your brain from an active state to a passive one.
 The theory behind white noise goes all the way back to our prehistoric roots, when we had to train our ears to search out predators — even as we slept.
 That’s why the slightest noise can sometimes still wake you up, even if you don’t have to worry about sabertooth tigers anymore.